-RayStation 10B uses the IEC 61217 standard for display of LINAC coordinates, movements and scales during treatment planning, with the exception of gantry, collimator and couch angles as well as the field coordinate systems, which may be configured, per LINAC, to be non-IEC.
+RauStation 11A uses the IEC 61217 standard for display of LINAC coordinates, movements and scales during treatment planning, with the exception of gantry, collimator and couch angles as well as the field coordinate systems, which may be configured, per C-arm LINAC, to be non-IEC.
 There are also two options for jaw labeling.
-Setup imaging devices may also be described using non-IEC rotations, refer to section 5.3.10 Setup imaging device coordinate systems on page 114.
+Setup imagers may also be described using non-IEC rotations, see section 5.3.11 Setup imager coordinate systems on page 120.
+The CyberKnife radiation head movements cannot be described using the IEC 61217, see section 5.3.8 The CyberKnife radiation source coordinate system on page 115.